linrunner/tlp-doc/faq/battery.rst

     * :doc:`/settings/battery` (Settings)
     * :ref:`cmd-tlp-battery-features` (Commands)

-How do I get 'Battery Features' support for my non-ThinkPad Laptop?
+How do I get 'Battery Features' support for my non-ThinkPad laptop?
 -------------------------------------------------------------------
 Battery Features require a kernel driver matching your laptop brand or series.
 Kernel driver development is not part of the project, TLP just probes active